-Now McVey is a master deputy in the Hillsborough County (Florida) Sheriff’s Office, the same office that captured her rapist.
+Now McVey, the subject of a 2018 Lifetime movie Believe Me: The Abduction of Lisa McVey, is a master deputy in the Hillsborough County (Florida) Sheriff’s Office, the same office that captured her rapist.
 She’s married to another police officer and goes by her married name, Lisa Noland.
 She spoke with A&E Real Crime about how she outsmarted her abductor years ago and how she now helps school children find strength in themselves as well.

 You were riding your bike home from work at a donut shop when Long grabbed you.
 What do you remember about the attack?